ymadoff/ryba/solr/cloud_docker/install.coffee.md

 ## Container
 Ryba support installing solr from apache official release or HDP Search repos.
-Priority to docker pull function to get the solr container, else a tar should be prepared in the mecano cache dir.
+Priority to docker pull function to get the solr container, else a tar should be prepared in the nikita cache dir.

       @call header: 'Load Container', handler: ->
         exists = false